Kendall has 13 years of experience working with kids, 8 years parenting and step parenting, and admins a large, influential parenting group.

 The appeal to yelling is that when it works, it works fast: instant results.
-One problem with yelling is that when it doesn’t work, it really back fires: broken connection, push-back and power struggles.
+One problem with yelling is that when it doesn’t work, it really backfires: broken connection, push-back, and power struggles.

 Connection is the most genuine motivation.

 Sometimes we yell when we feel desperate and panicked.
 Things have built up and everything feels like it’s going to fall apart.
 Personally, it’s when I needed to get my kids to school on time so I could get to work on time.
-My kids aren’t moving fast enough, their getting distracted when they are supposed to be getting their shoes on and I’m trying to pack lunches so we can get out of the door on time.
+My kids aren’t moving fast enough, they're getting distracted when they are supposed to be getting their shoes on and I’m trying to pack lunches so we can get out of the door on time.

 Again, the appeal to yelling is that when it works, it works fast: instant results.
 The problem with yelling, the broken connection, arises if it overwhelms the child or scares them.
 Now they are frozen and crying or fighting back and not only are you going to be late, but you hurt your connection with your child along with their self-esteem and they are going to school with the weight of you yelling at them in their heart.
 When yelling doesn’t help, it really backfires.